Photograph of the Great Chartist Meeting on Kennington Common, London in 1848 (public domain) Image By William Edward Kilburn.

-This led to many Christian in the Chartist movement to opposition to the Church of England, its leadership or establishment.
+This led to many Christians who supported Chartism to oppose the Church of England, its leadership or establishment.
 The bishops', who then as now had seats in the House of Lords, were consistent in their opposition to reform.

 Chartism took its name from the People's Charter of 1838 and was a national protest movement.
 Support was at its highest in 1839, 1842, and 1848, when petitions signed by millions of working people were presented to the House of Commons.
 The strategy employed was to use the scale of support which these petitions and the accompanying mass meetings demonstrated to put pressure on politicians.
 Chartism thus relied primarily on peaceful and constitutional methods to secure its aims.

 The Chartists demands can be summarised as follows.

 - Universal suffrage (the vote for all – later modified to universal manhood suffrage on the insistence of more cautious campaigners).

 - An end to property qualifications for voters and candidates.